stelar-eu/vocational-score-raster/README.md

 ## Great!
 Your tool is now published
 Thanks for your effort!
 Your tool is now ready to be integrated inside the KLMS cluster.

-## Development Template

-### Work in progress
-Since this template is focused on running the tools inside Kubernetes Jobs as part of the KLMS cluster we understand **that the development and debugging process may not be easy**.
-Having that in mind we are planning on releasing a template that will allow local execution on your machine.
-The link will be appended here shortly...